Back to subreddit guides

 SMB owners often need something affordable and simple, which makes the audience highly relevant for services and SaaS that solve an obvious problem.

-The weekly promotion thread provides an opening, but the best opportunities still come from value-first comments on active questions.
+The weekly promotion thread provides an opening, but the strongest signals still come from value-first comments on active questions.

 • Best affordable CRM for small biz?